 In addition, Kambi is committed to ensuring that no employee suffers injustice as a result of reporting a suspicion that bribery or another corruption offence has occurred or may take place in the future.
-Our processes and internal teams enable confidential reporting, so supporting an environment that prioritises an employee's protection when he or she reports a potential systems that determine the risk involved in each transaction.
-A dedicated team checks higher-risk activity to assess the situation and take action when necessary.
+Our processes and internal teams enable confidential reporting, so supporting an environment that prioritises an employee's protection when he or she reports a potential offence.